 A call management system is generally a VoIP-based software or service that typically uses a computer telephony integration (CTI) system to operate within a network.
 This gives businesses granular control over inbound calls.

-Given this scenario, it makes perfect sense for companies to implement call management software to maximize call handling efficiency, agent performance, and customer satisfaction.
+Contact centers need to level up and provide faster responses than ever before.
+Given this scenario, it makes perfect sense for companies to implement call management software (CMS) to maximize call handling efficiency, agent performance, and customer satisfaction.

-If you need to optimize your call load management, it’s time to implement a CMS.
-You can customize the call handling procedures, eliminate workflow inefficiencies, and get control over critical KPIs.
+If you need to optimize your call load management, it’s time to implement a CMS to customize the call handling procedures, eliminate workflow inefficiencies, and get control over critical KPIs.

-What to look for in a call management system?
+What to Look for in a Call Management System: Essential Features

-A Call Management System (CMS) can be customized for your business goals.
+A Call Management System, or CMS, can be customized for your business goals.
 It’s best to begin by considering the contact center’s most pressing business needs and KPIs.
 Then configure the system’s features accordingly.

 Your contact center’s call reports are a great resource for developing insights.
 Take a deep dive into the reports measuring customer satisfaction, agent performance (handle times, abandon rates, productivity metrics, etc.), and overall management reports (e.g., conversions, and other revenue output data).